Tucson Roadrunners: Utah Mammoth affiliation

 Following concerns about an indefinite timeframe on a new arena and the effects of continued play at the 4,600-seat Mullett Arena in Tempe, the NHL facilitated the sale of the Coyotes franchise to Utah-based billionaire Ryan Smith on April 18, 2024, after the NHL Board of Governors voted to establish a team in Utah using the Coyotes' hockey assets; however, rather than formally relocate, the Coyotes franchise was instead marked "inactive", with Utah considered a hybrid (due to transfer of assets) expansion team.
 Coyotes owner Alex Meruelo retained his rights to the Roadrunners, confirming that they would continue as the AHL affiliate for the Utah Hockey Club (later renamed the Utah Mammoth), and initially announced his intention to move the Roadrunners from Tucson to Mullett Arena (either part-time or full-time) before rescinding those comments the next day, stating that he "spoke too soon".
 The lease agreement with Mullett Arena is specifically for an NHL team, and any adjustments to the lease agreement with the ASU-owned arena would need to be approved by the Arizona Board of Regents.
 Furthermore, Tucson city officials received no communication from Meruelo on the intended move, nor did the Roadrunners franchise.

 On May 28, 2024, the Roadrunners initially announced that they would play six of its 36 home games during the 2024–25 season at Mullett Arena, but later announced they would play all 36 of their home games in Tucson, following the decision by the Arizona State Land Department to cancel their June 27 land auction.
 The city of Tucson and the Roadrunners also agreed on an amended license agreement to keep the team in Tucson through the 2026–27 season, adding a year upon their original ten-year lease at the Tucson Convention Center.
 However, following the decision by Alex Meruelo to walk away from his Coyotes ownership, reports emerged that once a new arena for the Meruelo-owned Grand Sierra Resort in Reno, Nevada was ready (with an expected completion date of 2027), the Roadrunners could potentially be relocated there.

-Before the start of its tenth season in 2025, the Roadrunners unveiled a new Kachina-inspired logo similar to the one used by the Coyotes.
+Before the start of its tenth season in 2025, the Roadrunners unveiled a new uniforms that promoted their Kachina-inspired alternate logo similar to the one used by the Coyotes to a full-time look.
+Prior to that, their primary look was more reminiscent of the look used by the World Hockey Association's Phoenix Roadrunners.